theshreyasharma/2048/README.md

 #### The classic 2048 game as a cinder app

+## How to run the game
+### Dependencies needed:
+    - CLion
+    - Cinder Framework
-## Libraries used:
+### Libraries used:
     - gflags
     - sqlite3

 ## Game
+### How to play
 The goal is to reach the 2048 tile by combining like tiles.
+Each turn, a new block with the value 2 appears in a random space.
+When you combine tiles by shifting the board in any direction, blocks with the same value merge and double in value.
 Don't let the board fill up.
+Your score increases by the value of each combined tile during each move.
+### About
+This game was originally created by a 19 year old named Gabriele Cirulli in 2014 and has been expanded to several different platforms since then due to its extreme popularity.
 ### Controls
 #### Play
 Key|Action